TheEugeniaKim/viagogo-interview-task/README.md

 There are many other attributes that a user might want to filter out for their event searches.
 For example, they may want to filter for a weekend evening, price, or specific dates.
 They also may want to sort rather than filter because it's easier to compare events side by side.

+In the AdvancedFilter.js file there's a button which I believe should either open up modal with the filter options.
+I noticed that the viagogo site actually takes it to another page.
+I would implement react router to have the clicked event send the user to an advanced filter page.